 This coffee is only available in wholebeans but as either an espresso or filter roast.

-To ensure you receive the freshest beans possible, Common Greens roast to order.
+To ensure you receive the freshest beans possible, we roast to order.
 Roasting usually takes place on Wednesdays, therefore your order will be dispatched within a week.

 - Process: Washed